Pattaya City Guide

 Quick facts

-• The city transitioned from a quiet fishing village into a global destination after US soldiers arrived for R&R in 1961.
+• Pattaya originated as a tiny fishing hamlet before transforming into a resort after US soldiers arrived for R&R in 1961.

 🏛️